 Field sports such as track and field, cross country, football, and baseball require fast reaction times.
 While you may be up for the challenge, your feet on the other hand may not be.
 Orthotics for field sports might just mean the difference from excelling at your sport, or landing on the injured reserve list.

-The most common reason cyclists get orthotics is to address Medial Tibial Stress Syndome, a painful condition around the main shin bone caused by “rolling in” excessively (this is where the knees point inward).
+The most common reason cyclists get orthotics is to address Medial Tibial Stress Syndrome, a painful condition around the main shin bone caused by “rolling in” excessively (this is where the knees point inward).
 Unless you are experiencing pain in your feet, ankles, or shins, you likely will not have a need for orthotics.
 This is especially true for those who do road bicycle racing and lock their feet into place, effectively making the feet and pedals one mass.

 So, Why Choose Orthotics for Sport?

-When we walk, run, or jump on hard surfaces, such as pavement or a court, much of that force is dissipated — not into the surface — but through the ankles and joints.
+When we walk, run, or jump on hard surfaces, such as pavements or a court, much of that force is dissipated — not into the surface — but through the ankles and joints.
 Sports shoes with thick-cushioned soles may give the impression of a softer walking surface, but only custom orthotics can correct issues regarding gait, uncommon foot sizes and features, as well as arched and flat feet.

 Some of the primary benefits of custom orthotics include: